Charles River: Hydrography

-The Charles River is fed by approximately 80 streams and several major aquifers as it flows 80 mi, starting at Teresa Road just north of Echo Lake (42.215°N 71.514444°W) in Hopkinton, passing through 23 cities and towns in eastern Massachusetts before emptying into Boston Harbor.
+The Charles River is fed by approximately eighty streams and several major aquifers as it flows 80 mi, starting at Teresa Road just north of Echo Lake (42.215°N 71.514444°W) in Hopkinton, passing through 23 cities and towns in eastern Massachusetts before emptying into Boston Harbor.
 Thirty-three lakes and ponds and 35 municipalities are entirely or partially part of the Charles River drainage basin.
 Despite the river's length and relatively large drainage area (308 sqmi), its source is only 26 mi from its mouth, and the river drops only 350 ft from source to sea.
 The Charles River watershed contains more than 8000 acre of protected wetlands, referred to as Natural Valley Storage.
 These areas are important in preventing downstream flooding and providing natural habitats to native species.

-Harvard University, Brandeis University, Boston University, and the Massachusetts Institute of Technology are located along the Charles River.
+Brandeis University, Harvard University, Boston University, and the Massachusetts Institute of Technology are located along the Charles River.
 Near its mouth, it forms the border between downtown Boston and Cambridge and Charlestown.
 The river opens into a broad basin and is lined by the parks of the Charles River Reservation.
 On the Charles River Esplanade stands the Hatch Shell, where concerts are given in summer evenings.
 The basin is especially known for its Independence Day celebration.
 The middle section of the river between the Watertown Dam and Wellesley is partially protected by the properties of the Upper Charles River Reservation and other state parks, including the Hemlock Gorge Reservation, Cutler Park, and the Elm Bank Reservation.

 A detailed depth chart of the lower basin of the Charles River, from near the Watertown Dam to the New Charles River Dam, has been created by a partnership between the MIT Sea Grant College Program and the Charles River Alliance of Boaters (CRAB).
 Online and hardcopy charts are available as a public service.